 - Have an adult supervise fireworks activities, including sparklers.

 - Light fireworks one at a time, then immediately back away to a safe distance.

 - Ensure people and pets are out of range before lighting fireworks.

 - Light fireworks outdoors on a driveway or other paved surface at least 25 feet away from houses and flammable materials such as dry grass or mulch.

 - Keep a bucket of water or a garden hose handy in case of fire or other mishaps.

-When purchasing fireworks or handling fireworks, it's important to remember to not do the following:
+It is important to remember to not do the following:

 - Experiment with or make your own fireworks.